sercankulcu/sercankulcu.github.io/_memory/2012-06-19-i-only-wanted-messenger.md

 It was wanting the world in which Messenger mattered.

 A world where presence could be reduced to a status icon, and somehow that felt enough.

+## After I Only Wanted Messenger

+I keep returning to the small practical detail, because that is where the feeling is stored.
+The machine gives the memory a timestamp, but the human confusion around it is still current.

+Old tools are never only tools; they remember the habits we built around them.
+It remains as a modest proof that ordinary life was never as empty as it looked.